smjuni/Mission-to_Mars/README.md

 ## Purpose of the Analysis

-The purpose of this analysis is to practice our webscraping skills using splinter, beautiful soup, webdriver and mongodb in order to extract information on Mars from a variety of websites.
+The purpose of this analysis is to practice our webscraping skills using splinter, beautiful soup, webdriver, mongodb and flask in order to extract information on Mars from a variety of websites.